dongdong3272/dongdong3272.github.io/_pages/ugcourses.md

 classes: wide
 ---

-This is the course history during my undergraduate study in the Hong Kong University of Science and Technology.
+This is the course history during my undergraduate study in the Hong Kong University of Science and Technology and other exchange institutions.

-I am currently a Senior Student Ambassador of HKUST, so feel free to ask me questions related to these courses on the [addmission website](https://join.hkust.edu.hk/meet-our-students).
+I am currently a Senior Student Ambassador of HKUST, please feel free to ask me questions related to these courses on the [addmission website](https://join.hkust.edu.hk/meet-our-students).

 ## UG Year 1